unil-lettres/training/README.md

 Development of technical skills in the Faculty of Arts.

-A Laravel 11 app with a [Filament](https://filamentphp.com/) administration.
+A Laravel 11 app with a [Filament](https://filamentphp.com/) administration panel.

 # Development with Docker